Ulster County NY: Cool High Falls and New Paltz

 The last house on the tour is like no other.
 Originally a 2 room stone home built in the early 1700’s, it fell into the hands of Abraham and Gertrude Deyo-Brodhead through inheritance in 1894.

-Abe, who made his fortune building and running racetracks, expanded the home to the Victorian mansion it is today, much to the consternation of other Stone Home owners on the block.
-To make amends, The Deyo-Brodheads established the society that has since morphed into Historic Huguenot Street at a time in the late 1800’s when Americans sought to preserve “everything at once.”
+Abe, who made his fortune building and running racetracks, expanded the home to the Victorian mansion it is today, much to the consternation of other Stone Homeowners on the block.
+To make amends, The Deyo-Brodheads established the society that has since morphed into Historic Huguenot Street at a time in the late 1800s when Americans sought to preserve “everything at once.”

 Colonial Revival, Neo-Classical and other styles together formed a hodgepodge, in the turn-of-last-century attempt to portray a romanticized past.
 This extended to the artwork that hangs in the parlor.
-One, a print of George Washington Inaugural Reception at the White House, depicts an event that could not have taken place in a Versailles-esque White House – that hadn’t been built yet.
+One, a print of George Washington’s Inaugural Reception at the White House, depicts an event that could not have taken place in a Versailles-esque White House – that hadn’t been built yet.

 In 1908, when gambling venues were outlawed, Abe lost his fortune.
 Everything original to the house was sold off.

 Now, each room represents a different era, beginning with the Empire Period, and ending with a 1950’s kitchen.
-Tours of Historic Huguenot Street from end of May-Oct Sat-Sun 10:30-4:30, June – Oct Thurs-Mon.
-10:30-4:30, $12 pp.

 dorsky-art-museum-new-paltz-ny